Skip to content

 Rather than forcing users to reference Volumes by ID, Graft exposes Volume Handles.
 Volume Handles are pointers to a local and remote Volume.
 Volume Handles only exist on a single client, and are not shared between clients or pushed to a remote.

-Each Volume Handle has a name given to it at creation time.
-The name must match the regex ^[-_a-zA-Z0-9]{0,128}$ (alphanumeric, starts with letter or underscore, max len 128 chars) and be unique on the client.
+Each Volume Handle has a id given to it at creation time.
+The id must match the regex ^[-_a-zA-Z0-9]{0,128}$ (alphanumeric + underscore + dash, max len 128 chars) and be unique on the client.

 A Volume Handle always has a local-only Volume associated with it.
 This Volume is used for all local reads and writes.